 Another common goal across Region 2's three sub-regions is the desire to support the development of young and growing firms.
 All three Comprehensive Economic Development Strategy (CEDS) plans that make up the region describe small and entrepreneurial business promotion as strategies.
 Several Economic Development Organizations (EDOs), Workforce Development Boards (WDBs), and other prominent organizations in the region also identify the acceleration of young and growing firms as an opportunity for regional growth.
 Indeed, the most recent federal data on regional startups shows that job creation by startups in the region is still lower that the state and nation.
 This region relies more on firms that are 11 years old and older for job creation compared to the state and nation.
-The overall density of startups (i.e. four startups for every 1,000 people) is also lower than the state and nation, indicating greater opportunity for startup growth and development.47
+The overall density of startups (i.e. four startups for every 1,000 people) is also lower than the state and nation, indicating greater opportunity for startup growth and development.
 If STEM employment is any indication, the number of high growth startups may also be lower than average.
 Successful high growth startups tend to employ higher percentages of STEM-related workers and provide significantly higher than median wage jobs.
 Currently, the proportion of STEM-related workers in Region 2 is 26% below the national average.
 It was 20% below the national average in 2017.
-The definition used for STEM-related workers included 92 occupations including: computer occupations, mathematical science occupations, engineers, engineering and mapping technicians, life scientists, physical scientists, social scientists and related workers, science technicians.
-If the definition were broadened to include STEM-H, this would include 144 occupations.
-That total of STEM-H workers in Region 2 in 2017 would remain 15% below the national average.